robcarver17/pysystemtrade/docs/futures.md

 <a name="futuresContractFinalPrices"></a>
 ### [Final prices for individual futures contracts](/sysdata/futures/futures_per_contract_prices.py): futuresContractFinalPrices(), dictFuturesContractFinalPrices()

 This is just the final prices alone.
-There is no data storage required for these since we don't need to store them seperately, just extract them from either `futuresContractPrices` or `dictFuturesContractPrices` objects.
+There is no data storage required for these since we don't need to store them separately, just extract them from either `futuresContractPrices` or `dictFuturesContractPrices` objects.

 `dictFuturesContractFinalPrices`: When calculating roll calendars we work with prices from multiple contracts at once.